 A documented SAR policy can serve as a reference for all staff.
 It should outline how to receive, verify, process, and respond to requests.
 Including templated emails and response formats can also speed up processing time.

-Use Technology to Streamline Compliance
+Use Technology to Simplify Compliance

 There are several tools available that can support the efficient handling of SARs on UK e-commerce platforms.
 These include: